ben16w/nextui-bitpal/README.md

 ## Disclaimer

-This project vendors BitPal from PakUI and is not officially supported by the PakUI maintainers.
+This project bundles a patched copy of BitPal from PakUI and is not officially supported by the PakUI maintainers.
 Please do not file issues related to this pak with PakUI.

 ## Installation